Read This First

 Prompt 2: I primarily use the generic prompt shown below.
 Provide me with other prompts that may be better in specific contexts.

-The central claim is this: The generic prompt “Assess this content for factual accuracy, logical coherence, and testability” is a good starting point, but a reader can enhance it with more specific prompts depending on the context of the content you’re analyzing.
+In plain terms: The generic prompt “Assess this content for factual accuracy, logical coherence, and testability” is a good starting point, but a reader can enhance it with more specific prompts depending on the context of the content you’re analyzing.

 Prompt